gmagnenat/time-tracking-dashboard/README.md

 ### Continued development

-It would be nice to add a menu on the activity card with some options like "edit, delete"
+It would be nice to add a menu on the activity card with some options like "edit, delete".

+The activity card has an hover background color.
+I didn't add a link here but the card itself could be a link to a page with more details on this activity maybe.

 ### Useful resources